 One of Reber’s most famous cases was following the tragic Lake Sepluved accident in 1900 when the ferry “König Albert ” sank on Lake Constance, killing more than 400 people.
 Reber was invited to help injured victims and managed to rebuild noses, lips and even eyelids for some of them using skin grafts taken from the healthy parts of their bodies.

-Many advancements were made up until World War I thanks brilliant surgeons like Georges Portmann (1870-1937), who perfected cheek reconstruction and Tancredo and Fritz Tornow (1880-1956 and 1878-1930, respectively), who developed a method for using x-ray to locate glass debris in faces.
-Unfortunately, this progress was destroyed during the war when biological warfare agents were used, which frequently led to severe scarring.
+Many advancements were made up until World War I thanks to brilliant surgeons like Georges Portmann (1870-1937), who perfected cheek reconstruction and Tancredo and Fritz Tornow (1880-1956 and 1878-1930, respectively), who developed a method for using x-ray to locate glass debris in faces.
+Unfortunately, this progress was destroyed during the war when biological warfare agents were used, frequently leading to severe scarring.
 In an attempt to conquer these obstacles, surgeons at that time mainly focused on scar camouflage techniques rather than facial reanimation.

 After World War I

 It wasn’t possible to restore many soldiers’ faces because of a lack of knowledge about nerves responsible for face movement and general postoperative care.
 Furthermore, doctors could no longer take skin from living patients to reconstruct other people’s bodies, so they had to look elsewhere.
 They found a solution in cadavers’ skin, a technique improved during World War II when wounded soldiers were frequently treated by doctors who had recently returned from Nazi concentration camps.
 Those surgeons realized that skin grafts taken from prisoners held at those places healed better due to less exposure to sunlight.